 This period is likely the only time you’ll need to take a back seat and get some rest.
-By taking a back seat we mean coaxing a friend or family member into driving you home from the clinic, and on any other journeys, you need to make that day (if this isn’t possible overground trains are recommended).
-You cannot take the underground getting home after surgery or coming into your one-day post-operative visit.
-It is usually at this visit that the surgeon signs you off to resume all public transport.
+By taking a back seat we mean coaxing a friend or family member into driving you home from the clinic, and on any other journeys, you need to make that day.
+Due to the high level of dust and micro-particles that infest the tube, you cannot take the tube getting home after surgery or coming into your one-day post-operative visit.
+All being well, at the post-operative visit your surgeon will sign you off to resume all public transport.

 The majority of patients are back driving the following day, which is handy as it’s likely that by this time you’ll be fit to return to work.
 It’s important to note however that starbursts and halos around lights and some blurriness and fluctuation in vision is to be expected for several weeks, so extra care is necessary when driving—particularly at night.